The interaction between members and staff is essential to our work and we convene a range of councils, communities and

 Membership cuts across all three sectors, but there may be occasions where sector-specific sub-groups could be established for a period of time.

-The Digital Piracy Working Group considers piracy matters of all kinds (physical and digital) and works closely with the Compliance Group under the oversight of the Law Group.
+The Digital Piracy Working Group considers piracy matters of all kinds (physical and digital) and works closely with the Compliance Forum under the oversight of the Law Group.

 The purpose is to: